apalache-mc/apalache/docs/src/adr/017adr-temporal.md

  al. 2006][].
 If we choose this approach, we will be able to print counterexamples.
 So this approach is more transparent.

+To choose between these two approaches, we will try both of them on a simple specification.
+For instance, [Folklore broadcast][].

 ### 2. Fairness

 `WF_e(A)` and `SF_e(A)` use `ENABLED(A)` as part of their definitions.
 Hence,